RevinderDev/.dotfiles/README.md

 ## 🛠️ Tools

-In all honesty, this is meant for personal and I rarely change systems, which is why you have to install few tools manaully.
+In all honesty, this is meant for personal use only and I rarely change systems, which is why you have to install few tools manaully.
 For me, this hasn't been an issue before.

 * `tools.sh` - contains list of specific tools that I use on a daily basis
 * `gnome.sh` - contains gnome specific tools.
 There are some dconf configs for `openbar` and `roundedcorners` extensions that need to be loaded.
 See .config